FriendsOfREDAXO/osmproxy/README.md

-# OSM_proxy
+# OSM proxy
-This Addon will deliver a OpenStreetMap Proxy for REDAXO
+This Addon will deliver a OpenStreetMap Tile Proxy for REDAXO